IF1007/if1007/hw/HW2.md

 Tip: Relations with SOA: Concepts & Principles; Service-oriented integration; Legacy modernization; Service-oriented application; Monolithic migration using SOA.

 ## 2.2.
-What are the relations with Twelve-Factor apps?
+What are the relations between microservices and Twelve-Factor apps?

 Tip: See the [Twelve Factors](https://12factor.net/)